sargentJE/myaccess-email-campaign/emails/campaign-overview-and-plan.md

 Fixed, clear, can be passed through to clients.

 **7. Social impact with credibility**
-Run by a visual impairment charity (150+ years).
-Testers are paid.
+Run by MyVision Oxfordshire.
+Testers include people with a wide range of disabilities – not just visual impairment.
+Every tester is paid.
 Each project funds MyVision's wider work.
 Demonstrable CSR story for pitches.

 ---